- Get Involved

 The Medical Veterinary Center remains open for limited service including owners with sick animals and critical care.
 At this time, we will be rescheduling any upcoming routine appointments and elective procedures (spays/neuters, dentals, etc.) booked March 18th thru April 5th.

 Animals in need of admissions will continue to be accepted.
 If the need to surrender your pet is not urgent, we ask that you wait to bring in your animal to allow us to assist emergency cases.

-Our foster program remains open, however, we will be moving to an online module for training in the next 48-72 hours.
+Our foster program remains open, however, we have moved to an online module for training.
 We are being mindful of this lifesaving program and how it can be utilized to ease the care of animals housed within our shelter.
 Foster parents will be required to make an appointment with us in advance before they arrive at our shelter in order to limit the number of people inside our building.
 If you are interested in signing up to foster, please visit: http://bit.ly/IHSFoster

 MEALS ON WHEELS

 Our Meals on Wheels program remains operational and we will continue to provide food for our most vulnerable population during this time.